iaaulia/iaaulia/README.md

 ## Hi there!
 I am Aulia
-I am a self-thaught developer from Indonesia
+I am a self-thaught coder from Indonesia